Adam-Quinn/python-Science-Calulators/README.md

 # python-Science-Calulators
-calculators all made by me
+calculators all made by me works with pycharm and python 3 with no external code needed